 The idea is to make sure you're providing better solutions than other brands in your space.

 The Evaluation Stage

-As the name suggests, a customer is weighting his/her options at this stage.
+As the name suggests, a customer is weighting their options at this stage.

-Your content should be about telling the prospect what's in for him/her if they choose your product or service.
+Your content should be about telling the prospect what's in for them if they choose your product or service.

 You can use content formats such as detailed reports, product demos, and white papers to pass the message.

 At The Decision Stage